 But, if I H-A-D to pick (don’t make me choose!)
 I would have to go sweet.
 I mean I AM the girl that puts sugar on her gluten free paleo sweet potato pancakes SOOOOO there’s that.

-Mr. FFF is equally infatuated with cornbread.
+Mr. FFF is equally infatuated with gluten-free cornbread.
 Except we should probably use the word addicted because “infatuated” seems like something that can come and go and our cornbread love?
 IT IS TRUE.

 Anyway, when I told him that I was making a DAIRY free easy sweet vegan cornbread with APPLESAUCE his eyes basically lit up like a meteor shower in the DEAD of night.
 I could basically see the daydream that was going on his head.